nneveu/thesis/README.md

 How to add changes:

-git add "thesis.tex" (this adds your local edits)
+git add thesis.tex (this adds your local edits)

 git commit -m "Message about edits" (this comines all edits and gets ready to send them)